 If you had myocarditis once, are you more susceptible to have it again?

 Yes, myocarditis can recur and there is no known way to prevent recurrence of myocarditis.
 However, the risk of recurrence is low (probably about 10-15%).
-However, I recommend to my patients that they get a periodic echocardiogram, especially if they think they are having recurrent symptoms.
+However, I recommend to my patients that they get a intermittent echocardiogram, especially if they think they are having recurrent symptoms.
 Your cardiologist will suggest frequency of follow up.

 If a family member has had myocarditis, does that make me/my genetics more predisposed to developing myocarditis?
 Should first degree family members be referred for screening after a young SCD where the cause has been recorded as myocarditis?